ABOUT ME

 Whether in a saxophone improvisation, a band project, a composition, a sonic installation, politics, private life, teaching, a text, a conversation, or an idea, I search for connection.

 The assumption that music is a defined area within the infinite space of possible sounds depends on a particular state of our perceptual structure.
-When this structure changes — not by growing or improving, but by reorganizing itself — what becomes “musical” also changes.
+When this structure changes — by reorganizing itself — what becomes “musical” also changes.
 This change is not progress or upward movement, but a transformation of relationship: a rearrangement within the field of how we link sound, time, pattern, and meaning.